caktus/tequila/research.rst

 ------------

 Creation of new projects would be done using django-project-template, just as we currently do for margarita.
-Versions of the project template which use tequila would have tequila-specific scripts, providing simplified wrappers with an interface mostly familiar to current users around the necessary ansible-playbook commands.
+Installing tequila would make available the ``tequila`` command, providing a simplified interface for ``ansible-playbook`` (and friends) that will be mostly familiar to current users of the django-project-template fabric scripts.
 There would also be some mild changes to the project structure, i.e. the location of the project-specific variables and custom playbooks, since these would be kept distinct from paths where they might conflict with the equivalent Salt files.

-Much of this work has already been started, and is currently on the use_tequila branch.
+Much of this work has already been started, and is currently on the ``use_tequila`` branch.

 Installation